chef/automate/components/docs-chef-io/content/automate/ha_aws_deployment_prerequisites.md

 -   SSH Key Pair should be created in AWS, creating Bastion machine using that pair.
     Reference for [AWS SSH Key Pair creation](https://docs.aws.amazon.com/ground-station/latest/ug/create-ec2-ssh-key-pair.html)
 -   SSH users should use key-based SSH login without a passphrase.
--   The user's SSH key should be generated using algorithm `ed25519` without a passphrase.
+-   The user's SSH key should be generated using algorithm `ed25519` and `RSA(2048)` without a passphrase.
 -   This SSH user should be a local Linux user on the Bastion machine.
 -   This SSH user should have sudo privileges on the Bastion machine.
 -   Use the SSH user to access all machines using the same SSH private key.